-Relevant identified uses Use according to manufacturer's directions.
+Use according to manufacturer's directions.
 SDS are intended for use in the workplace ONLY.
+For domestic-use products, refer to consumer labels.
+505 are intended for use in the workplace ONLY.
 For domestic-use products, refer to consumer labels.

-Details of the manufacturer or supplier of the safety data sheet
+Details of the manufacturer or importer of the safety data sheet